 “All forms of tobacco use are harmful, including [heated tobacco products],” it says.
 “Tobacco is inherently toxic and contains carcinogens even in its natural form.”
 As such, it says, heated tobacco products should come under legislation, as it applies to every other tobacco product.

 As for whether iQOS and other heated tobacco devices will be allowed on the US market, all eyes remain on the FDA to see if it will stub out the proposal or not.

 All the best vape gear and supplies are waiting for you at the Electric Tobacconist USA vape store.
 Browse our enormous range of vape kits, refills, vape juice, vape mods, vape tanks, coils, disposables, rebuildables, e-cig batteries, vape accessories, and more.
-Shop now and get free and speedy shipping on orders over $20!
+Shop now and when you ship with USPS, all eligible orders over $20* will receive free shipping!

 *Free standard shipping is not available to states that require an adult signature upon delivery.